seansfkelley/seansfkelley.github.io/_drafts/murphys-law.md

 ---
 layout: post
-title: The Complete List of Everything That Can Go Wrong When Making Building a Table
+title: The Complete List of Everything That Can Go Wrong When Making a Wooden Table
 ---

 - having to buy more wood than strictly necessary because you need pieces that are impossible for a mill to fuckup